Fasteners

 priming

-A step in the adhesive bonding process, priming prepares a surface for an adhesive.
-Priming typically uses a coupling agent, lacquer, or other adhesive-promoting substance.
+A step in the adhesive bonding process that prepares a surface for an adhesive.
+Priming typically involves cleaning the surface and applying a coupling agent, lacquer, or other adhesion-promoting substance.

 properties